George Gandy: Late life and legacy

 Despite his heart condition, Gandy lived another 22 years after his bridge was completed.
 He lost his sight while in his 80s but continued being chauffeured to his office.
-Gandy died at age 95 and was interred at Royal Palm South Cemetery in St. Petersburg.
+Gandy died at age 95.
 Gandy's legacy was continued by his son, George S. Gandy, Jr., who founded the famous St. Petersburg-Habana Sailboat Race, which was discontinued in 1959 upon the rise of Cuban dictator Fidel Castro.
 The race will be revived in 2017 after the newly reunited Cuban-American relations.

 Gandy's La Plaza Theatre was acquired by Florida State Theaters in 1948 and demolished in 1957.
 The Gandy Bridge was replaced in 1956, expanded in 1976, and expanded again in 1996.
 A non-automobile section of the bridge has been left intact as "The Friendship Trail Bridge," part of the Pinellas Trail.
 The area in Pinellas County where the Gandy Bridge connects is now a census-designated place called Gandy, Florida.
 The roads leading to either end of the bridge, including part of State Road 694 in Pinellas County, are called Gandy Boulevard.
 In Tampa, a neighborhood bounded to the north by Gandy Boulevard has been designated Gandy-Sun Bay South.